Keymer Tiles

 Keymer Tiles is a traditional producer of clay roof tiles founded in 1588 and located in Burgess Hill, United Kingdom.

 It is a subsidiary of the Austrian company Wienerberger.
 The company is known for its traditional red terracotta roof tiles.

 In 2013, the company supplied peg tiles for refurbishment works at Leeds Castle.

+In 2023, a Surrey home topped with Keymer tiles was short-listed by RIBA (The Royal Institute of British Architects) for their annual House of the Year Award.